 While you may work on take-home exams in the Learning Commons, tutors cannot assist you without written instructor permission.

 Although we do not offer a proofreading service, writing consultants will help you figure out what to focus on in your revision, assist you in identifying patterns of error, and give you tips and tools to help correct those errors.

 You may cancel your appointment online up to an hour before it is scheduled to begin.
 For last-minute cancellations, call 315-792-5517 or come in.
-If you miss three appointments without canceling, you will be blocked from making future appointments and must meet with the Learning Commons director to discuss further tutoring.
+If you miss three appointments without canceling, you will be blocked from making future appointments and must meet with the Learning Commons director or fill out the form below to discuss further tutoring.